The best whey protein for bigger muscles

 Build the bigger, stronger and leaner body you want by choosing the right post-workout protein powder to add lean muscle mass faster

-If you regularly work out because you want to build a leaner, stronger and fitter physique, then you’ll already know how important it is to consume high-quality protein to give your body the fuel it needs to repair the cellular damage exercise causes to rebuild your muscles bigger and stronger.
+Do you regularly work out to build a leaner, stronger and fitter physique?
+Then you’ll already know how important it is to consume high-quality protein.
+Why?
+To give your body the fuel it needs to repair the damage exercise causes to rebuild your muscles bigger and stronger.

-But eating a stack of steaks or dozens of eggs each and every day is both expensive and time consuming (not to mention tiresome), which is why protein shakes, specifically those made from whey protein powder, are one of the most popular sports nutrition supplements in the world, whether you’re a weekend warrior or a pro athlete.
+But eating a stack of steaks or dozens of eggs each and every day is both expensive and time consuming (not to mention tiresome).
+That’s why protein shakes, specifically those made from whey protein powder, are one of the most popular sports nutrition supplements in the world, whether you’re a weekend warrior or a pro athlete.

 What is whey protein?

-Whey is a liquid left over from milk once it has been curdled and strained and so is by-product of the cheese-making process.
-Once consumed whey is rapidly digested then absorbed by your digestive system and so gets into you bloodstream and then your muscles very quickly, which is beneficial after training to initiate the recovery process.
-Whey comes in one of four forms, all of which are abundant in branch chain amino acids (BCAAs), and are essential for rebuilding and repairing the muscular damage caused by workout out.
+Whey is a liquid left over from milk once it has been curdled and strained.
+So it’s the by-product of the cheese-making process.
+Once consumed whey is rapidly digested then absorbed by your digestive system and so gets into you bloodstream and then your muscles very quickly.
+That’s beneficial after training to initiate the recovery process.
+Whey comes in one of four forms, all of which are abundant in branch chain amino acids (BCAAs).
+They are essential for rebuilding and repairing the muscular damage caused by working out.
 Whey protein powder is one of the most popular sports nutrition products in the world because of its availability, cost and effectiveness.

-What are the different forms of whey protein?
+What are the different forms of whey protein powder?

 Whey protein powder comes in four forms – concentrate, isolate, hydrolysate and native.
 Here’s what each term means.